KeyanSong/431-2018/slides/class02/README.md

     - Jeff Leek's [The Elements of Data Analytic Style](https://leanpub.com/datastyle)
     - Nate Silver's [The Signal and the Noise](http://goo.gl/lS9LQ2)
 3. Read the [Course Syllabus](https://thomaselove.github.io/2018-431-syllabus/), check out the [Course Notes](https://thomaselove.github.io/2018-431-book/), and familiarize yourself with what's available on the [Course Website](https://github.com/THOMASELOVE/431-2018).
-4. [Homework 1](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework1) is due next Friday, 2018-09-07, at noon.
+4. As mentioned, [Homework 1](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework1) is due next Friday, 2018-09-07, at noon.
 You should get started after today's class, and please ask questions of us at **431-help at case dot edu**.

 ## One Last Thing